cmu-delphi/delphi-epidata/docs/symptom-survey/end-of-survey.md

 job loss.
 See [below](#ctis-impact) to learn more about how CTIS has supported the COVID-19 response.

-At this point in the pandemic, reliable data tracking similar topics as CTIS have become more widely available.
+At this point in the pandemic, reliable data to track similar topics as CTIS have become more widely available.
 Additionally, CTIS response rates have declined over time, and as COVID-19 has evolved, there is less need for large, daily data collection and greater need for measurement of topics that do not